dcsaorg/DCSA-JIT/doc/Module 9 part 2 - receiving an RTA-Berth.md

 The document is written for `JIT 1.2.0-beta1`.

-This document will cover how you interpret a DCSA JIT compliant requested time of arrival at berth (`RTA-Berth`) at the technical level.
+This document will cover how you interpret a DCSA JIT compliant requested time of arrival at berth (`RTA-Berth`) at the technical level that you received from another party.

 To keep things simple, this module is written from a carrier's point of view using the first two timestamp of the process.